ntu-aris/ntu_viral_dataset/sensor_calibration.md

 # Sensor Calibration

 Sensor intrinsic and extrinsic calibrations are some of the most critical factors in getting the higher quality results in the process, such as stereo matching, SLAM, fusion.
+We provided fx, fy, cx, cy, k1, k2, d1 and d2 for both camera.
 However, there are different coefficients and models(atan, pinhole, etc.) that one can choose and opt to use in the algorithm.
 This section aims to provide a sample on how to do the calibration with a different choice of coefficients in this section.

 You can download our calibration datasets for stereo and inertial sensors from the [github repo](https://github.com/ntu-aris/viral_eval).